robcowart/synesis_lite_syslog/DOCKER.md

 ## Start the Elastic Stack using docker-compose

 Start the Elastic Stack (incl.
-Logstash with the ElastiFlow pipeline) using `docker-compose`.
+Logstash with the sýnesis&trade; Lite for Syslog pipeline) using `docker-compose`.

 From the path where you placed the `docker-compose.yml` file run: